-The College is governed by a six-member Board of Trustees appointed by the Governor with the consent of the state Senate, including a student trustee who has full voting rights with the exception of matters related to personnel or collective bargaining.
+The College is governed by a six-member Board of Trustees appointed by the governor of the state with the consent of the state Senate.
+In accordance with Washington State law governing technical colleges, the College's board includes one member from business and one member from labor.
+In addition, the College has a Governor-appointed student trustee who is prohibited from voting on personnel or collective bargaining matters.
 By statute, the Board of Trustees has full control of the College, except as otherwise provided by law.